ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 ### Documents Identifiers

-* The documents generated in the destination database are given an id according to the collection name specified in the `loadTo` method.
+* The documents generated in the destination database are given an ID according to the collection name specified in the `loadTo` method.

 * If the specified collection is the _same_ as the original one then the document is loaded to the _same_ collection and the original identifier is preserved.